best

 Nabu Casa · Home Assistant: excellent · local: excellent

-• Protocols: ethernet, zigbee
+• Protocols: ethernet, zigbee, thread

 • Best for: Home Assistant users who want built-in Zigbee and Thread without USB dongles